Calls to open Victoria-NSW border grow louder - Shepparton News

 No time frame was indicated.

-Victoria recorded 134 new cases of COVID-19 on Tuesday; Greater Shepparton has one active case.
+Victoria recorded 134 new cases of COVID-19 on Tuesday, which was later revised to 118; Greater Shepparton has one active case.